School districts race to invest in cooling solutions as classrooms and playgrounds heat up

 For the hottest schools, these solutions are often out of reach.

-The Department of Energy offers Renew America’s Schools grants and the Environmental Protection Agency has the Climate Resilient Schools program, for example, but they often don’t cover the full costs, and schools sometimes don’t have the staff to apply for and manage grants.
+Federal agencies offer grants, but they often don’t cover the full cost, and schools sometimes don’t have the staff to apply for and manage grants.
 Increased maintenance costs are also a concern.

-Relying on grant money “can completely exacerbate the haves and the have-nots” when it comes to reducing climate change and adapting to its harms, said UCLA’s Turner, “because it’s going to be the schools that have more resources” that can go after these grants.
+Relying on grant money “can completely exacerbate the haves and the have-nots” when it comes to reducing climate change and adapting to its harms, said UCLA professor V. Kelly Turner.

 Many believe schools shouldn’t be left on their own.
-Each of these individual solutions makes a difference, said Greg Kats, founder of the Smart Surfaces Coalition.
-But combining efforts with a local government or neighborhood means “you can add about ten degrees of comfort to a school, which means that the kids can be outside playing.
-It means that the windows can be open.
-It means you don’t have the loud grinding of an air conditioning,” he said.
+Every individual solution makes a difference, said Greg Kats of the Smart Surfaces Coalition.
+But combining efforts with a local government or neighborhood means schools can be even more comfortable, he said.

 “It’s just sort of integration, right, of different strategies over a larger geographic area,” he added.
 “You’re really sort of transforming the school environment.”

-In Phoenix, Aguilar’s efforts improved the district’s air conditioning and installed shading structures at playgrounds, bus stops and courtyards.
-The work is ongoing; Osborn district recently got the money to plant 100 more trees and add more shade.
+In Phoenix, Aguilar’s efforts improved Osborn Elementary District, but the work is ongoing.
+It recently got money to plant more trees and add more shade.

-“I think for me, that was like, it’s only going to get hotter,” Aguilar said of her experience.
+Aguilar understood that it would only get hotter, she said.
 “I knew that we needed to take action.”

 ———